acb-lab/Di_GRAPH/README.md

 ## 4. Example usage<a name="idexample"></a>

 You can test Di-GRAPH with paired-end genomic data from wild-type, *exo1∆*, *sgs1∆*, *srs2∆* and *rad51∆* PMV cells included in the `test_dataset` directory.
-Note that for running the current version of Di-GRAPH (we are working to ease this process), you need to maintain the files instrastructure as in [Instructions](#idinstr) and to define the variables in lines 58-65 of `Di-GRAPH.sh`:
+Note that for running the current version of Di-GRAPH (we are working to ease this process), you need to maintain the files infrastructure as in [Instructions](#idinstr) and to define the variables in lines 58-65 of `Di-GRAPH.sh`:

 ```
-    MYREF=/path/to/folder/RG
+    MYREF=/PATH/TO/RG
-    MYWD=/path/to/folder/WD/
+    MYWD=/PATH/TO/WD/
-    CATEGORY_PATH=/path/to/folder/Categories
+    CATEGORY_PATH=/PATH/TO/Categories
-    MYBLAST=/path/to/folder/BLAST/features_extraction
+    MYBLAST=/PATH/TO/BLAST/features_extraction
-    MYREPORT=/path/to/folder/Report_files
+    MYREPORT=/PATH/TO/Report_files
 ```

 <br>